-COVID-19 is an extremely contagious disease that can lead to severe illness, injury and death.
+COVID-19 is still a valid concern and contagious disease that can lead to severe illness.
 Senior citizens and people with underlying medical conditions are especially vulnerable.
 An inherent risk of exposure to COVID-19 exists in any public place where people are present therefore visiting such places are done at your own risk.
-Those more vulnerable to this disease for any reason are advised to postpone their visit until it becomes much safer to to do so.
+Those more vulnerable to this disease for any reason and who might be feeling symptoms are advised to postpone their visit until it becomes much safer to to do so.

-Facial coverings that cover both mouth and nose must be worn by all visitors over two years of age who are not vaccinated while on the property.
+Facial coverings that cover both mouth and nose are no longer required however they are recommended to be worn by visitors over two years of age who are not vaccinated while on the property or those more vulnerable to the disease.
 This does not apply to those with a medical condition preventing them from doing so.
-Vaccination verification is currently on the honor system.

 Social Distancing of at least 6ft. from zoo staff and other guests not in your party is still recommended when possible to contribute to everyone’s comfort level while visiting the zoo.
 We’ve installed floor markers in sensitive areas to assist you with this.
 Our zoo affords all to remain FAR more than 6ft. from each other, making our venue safer than most in terms of social distancing.
 Our exhibits are also completely outdoors and spread far apart.

 Visiting while feeling ill is prohibited.
-If you feel any symptoms of COVID19 (to include fever or cough), you should avoid all public/social interaction and will not be permitted to visit the zoo.
+If you feel any symptoms of COVID19 or any other flu like symptoms (to include fever or cough), we ask that you avoid all public/social interaction and postpone your visit the zoo.

 Washing your hands frequently with soap and water for at least 20 seconds is requested.
 Soap and water will be made available at the zoo to do so.
 We have also installed hand-free faucets and paper-towel dispensers to assist in making your departure from the restrooms contact free after washing your hands.